Paouky/paouky-docs/docs/getting-started/quickstart/initialize.md

 The rest of the documentation is common for Linux, macOS and Windows.

 !!! note ""
-    On Windows, to be able to use `grin` and `grin-wallet` you'll have to add the directory where you installed `grin.exe` and `grin-wallet.exe` into the PATH.
+    On Windows, add to PATH the directory where you installed `grin.exe` and `grin-wallet.exe`.

 Running a Grin node is as simple as typing the command:
 ```bash